peterfarrar/MyRecipeApp/README.md

 Development has stopped, but I learned a lot.
 MyRecipeApp version two development has started with nodejs on the back end.
 The front end is expected to be a SPA, probably using React.

+Not stored here is the config file.
+Here are the details:
+Name: config.php
+Contents:
+<?php
+$dbHost='localhost';
+$dbName='recipes';
+$dbUser='recipeuser';
+$dbPass='recipepass';

+TO state the obvious the values for dbHost/dbName/dbUser/dbPass should be assigned to the values required by your environment.